crsanf/word_counter/README.md

 # word_counter
 Counts words in a given file

 Created this script back in 2019 for testing my Python skills.
-I recreated it in < 5 minutes to make it better and cleaner.
+I made some minor changes to it to make it a bit cleaner and added functionality with CLI argument file path.

 # Before Running
 - **Optional** Edit the file path in the code or run with a command cine argument